borissedlak/website/content/authors/admin/_index.md

     url: https://dsg.tuwien.ac.at/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Distributed Systems (more specifically Edge Computing), Stream Transformations, and SLOs

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Edge Computing
-  - Computational Linguistics
+  - Stream Transformations
-  - Information Retrieval
+  - Service Level Objectives

 # Education to show in About widget
 education: